What We Do

-Our team collects local redwood cones and brings them back to our native plant nursery for processing and stratification; afterwards, the seeds are ready for germination.
-Redwood seeds are planted at high density due to low germination rate (a mature tree can produce up to 100,000 seeds per year, but approximately only 1 in 12 seeds are viable).
+Once collected, processed, and stratified, the seeds are ready for germination.
+Redwood seeds are planted at high density due to low germination rate (a mature tree can produce up to 100,000 seeds per year, but only one in twelve seeds are viable).
 Once germination has occurred, seedlings are always kept moist, shaded and at a temperature range of 45-70 degrees F.

 Approximately three to four months after germination, seedlings will be transplanted into a tree pot that allows for long roots to form.
 The seedling will grow and develop a long root system for two to three years in our nursery before being planted out into land.